Center for Inclusion & Cross Cultural Engagement

 We invite you to share openly and honestly with us.
 During your visit, we ask all patients questions relevant to their reason for visit.
 This can cover topics such as personal medical history, use of alcohol, tobacco, and other drugs, sexual behavior, and family medical history.
 We want you to feel comfortable and know that we are gathering this information to better meet your health needs.

-The Center for LGBTQ Health is dedicated to improving the health and well-being of lesbian, gay, bisexual, transgender, and queer/questioning (LGBTQ) individuals through clinical practice, research, education and community outreach.
+The Center for Gender and Sexual Minority Health is dedicated to improving the health and well-being of lesbian, gay, bisexual, transgender, and queer/questioning (LGBTQ) individuals through clinical practice, research, education and community outreach.

 University of Mississippi Study Abroad